Multi-unit Assignment under Dichotomous Preferences: Introduction

 The fact that the egalitarian solution satisfies these three desirable properties is a strong argument for recommending its use whenever agents have dichotomous preferences, instead of the competitive equilibrium with equal incomes.

-The dichotomous preference domain is admittedly simple, and is not suitable to model some multi-unit assignment problems in which agents may consider objects as complements, such as the allocation of courses to students.
-However, this setup is helpful to represent scheduling problems (see for example the tennis allocation problem in \citealp{maher2016}), in which agents are either compatible or incompatible with each object and want to maximize the number of objects they obtain, or for the aforementioned problems of assigning job interviews to candidates or seats for performances to the public, among others.
+The dichotomous preference domain is admittedly simple, and is not suitable for modeling some multi-unit assignment problems in which agents may consider objects as complements, such as the allocation of courses to students.
+However, this set-up is helpful to represent scheduling problems (see for example the tennis allocation problem in \citealp{maher2016}), in which agents are either compatible or incompatible with each object and want to maximize the number of objects they obtain, or for the aforementioned problems of assigning job interviews to candidates or seats for performances to the public, among others.

 Moreover, focusing on this particular domain of preferences will be helpful to show the properties of the egalitarian solution, while, at the same time, it will make the problem complicated enough to identify why the competitive equilibrium with equal incomes fails to be unique and group strategy-proof.
 The reason behind its non-uniqueness is that for some objects, the number of identical copies available of them (their supply) equals their total demand.
 I call these objects perfect.
 Although there is no doubt on how perfect objects should be allocated, the question of how to price them becomes tricky.
-Because their demand always equals their supply, they can have a zero competitive price.
+Because their demand is always equal to their supply, they can have a zero competitive price.
 However, they could also have a positive price, hence reducing the available budget of those agents who buy them.

-Perfect objects are also why the competitive solution is not group strategy-proof.
-A coalition of agents can agree to misrepresent their preferences so to make a set of objects perfect.
-This allows those objects to have a lower price (even a zero price), hence allowing agents to increase their budget, and, consequently, their share of other over-demanded objects.
+Perfect objects are also the reason why the competitive solution is not group strategy-proof.
+A coalition of agents can agree to misrepresent their preferences in order to make a set of objects perfect.
+This allows those objects to have a lower price (even a zero price), thus allowing agents to increase their budget, and, consequently, their share of other over-demanded objects.
 Manipulating agents benefit unambiguously, meaning that every competitive equilibrium of the allocation problem with misrepresented preferences yields a weakly better allocation than the unique competitive equilibrium of the original problem.